#

 Comparison with Binary Deployment

-command differs from binary deployment:
+The prod command differs from binary deployment:

-Production Command (bun run prod
+Production Command (bun run prod):

 - Runs built JavaScript files